top of page

 I recognize that he needs this talk more for himself, a validation that his genre of teachable moments and life-approach has purpose and place.
 He takes pride that he is able to stain his lessons on to a life.

-Standing silent waiting for the talk to end, the lesson was heard in the first sentence.
-I'm now waiting for a dismissal of my attention, wait to be abandoned in silence.
 Soon and yet again I’ll have to make space for disappointment in myself that is born out of his disappointment in me.
 Yet another reminder that I’m not good enough, never good enough.
 A perpetual failure even when I succeed.

 I listen, not shocked in the least.
 I know this story, been here far too many times not to recognize the huff and puff of my personal wolf at my door.
 He's here to blow my house down again and again and....